Bulkeley Stadium, Gone But Not Forgotten

 Wethersfield Avenue Grounds, Hartford, Connecticut, 1908.

-Hundreds of games were played at Wethersfield Avenue Grounds by amateur, semi-professional and professional teams.
-The facility underwent improvements and renovations on several occasions; the first of which was completed in spring of 1910.
-A ticket office was erected, the concessions stand doubled in size and carpeting was installed in the clubhouse.
-Manager Bob Connery of the Hartford Senators in the Connecticut State League was reported to be pleased with ballpark’s improvements in the April 9, 1910, edition of the Hartford Courant.
+Countless games were played at Wethersfield Avenue Grounds by all levels of baseball.
+High demand in the facility led to improvements and renovations on several occasions.
+The first remodel was completed in spring of 1910, which included a new ticket office, a large concessions stand and carpeting in the clubhouse.
+Manager Bob Connery of the Hartford Senators (Connecticut State League) was reportedly pleased with the improvements according to the Hartford Courant on April 9, 1910.
 Wethersfield Avenue Grounds became a destination for the game’s biggest names.

 William Moore, Hartford Groundskeeper, 1910.